mtodosovska/Analysis-of-Terrorist-Attacks/README.md

 # PR17MTDSZG
 ## Goals
-The data represents all recorded terroristic attacks form 1973, to 2015.
+The data represents all recorded terrorist attacks form 1973, to 2015.
 We have chosen the following goals:

-	 Number of attacks every year
+- Number of attacks every year;
-	 Number of casualties every year
+- Number of casualties every year;
-	 Numbers of lethal and nonlethal attacks
+- Numbers of lethal and non-lethal attacks;
-	 Correlation between success, suicide attacks
+- Correlation between success, suicide attacks;
-	 What is the most dangerous city/country to live in What is the most dangerous profession to be a part of What is the weapon that is the most used
+- What is the most dangerous city/country to live in;
+- What is the most dangerous profession to be a part of;
+- What is the weapon that is used the most;
-	 What are the groups that claim responsibility most often What is the correlation between the number of attacks they've claimed and the number of members thay have.
+- Which are the groups that claim responsibility most often;
+- What is the correlation between the number of attacks they have claimed and the number of members they have.

 ## Conclusions
 We have come to the following conclusions: